CSaratakij/MainBlog/content/projects/Doppelganger.md

 ![coin and chest](/dg-coin-and-chest.png)

-Sadly, me and our artist can't make this in time. \
+Sadly, both I and our artist can't make this in time. \
 The coin and photo can be found in the box.

-There are some coin that lay around in the level as well, but the issue is player cannot pick multiple coins at once.
+There are some coins that lay around in the level as well, but the issue is player cannot pick multiple coins at once.

 And again, I need to make a quick overlap testing (pre-allocate) to detect multiple coins.